arjun-menon/hubdoc-take-home/README.md

 I've used `starlette` which is layer on top of `uvicorn` as my web framework, along with SQLAlchemy as my ORM, to build the server.

-### Running
+## Running

 This project requires Postgres (or some other SQL server) as well as the the Python dependencies that are listed under `requirements.txt`, which are:
-* pdfminer
+* pdfminer - for turning the PDF to text
-* stanza
+* stanza - a NLP library for recognizing text fragment type
-* uvicorn
+* uvicorn - an asynchronous Python server implementation
-* starlette
+* starlette - a web framework that's a layer over starlette
-* python-multipart
+* python-multipart - a library to handle/process `multipart/form-data` (incl. file upload) requests
-* sqlalchemy
+* sqlalchemy - a SQL ORM
-* psycopg2
+* psycopg2 - to talk to the Postgres DBAPI

+These dependenices can be installed all at once by running `pip install -r requirements.txt`, or they can also be individually installed with `pip install dependency_name`.

 To launch the server, the `server.py` should be run with a special URI representing the database to connect to as the sole argument, like so:

-    python .\server.py postgresql://postgres:password@localhost/pdfprocessing
+    python server.py postgresql://postgres:password@localhost/pdfprocessing

 Note that `password` above must be replaced with the actual password.
 The `postgres` before the password is the postgres username.
-The `pdfprocessing` at the end is the database name.
+The `pdfprocessing` at the end represents the database name.

 # Hubdoc Document Intake (Problem Description)